IGNITE Symposium

 Poster Presentation: is a student's chance to display their work among other students as attendees explore the many posters curated.
 Students sharing their posters are available throughout the session to explain their experience and answer questions related to their work.

-SparkSpeakers: will consist of two dynamic student speakers from each of the three cornerstones of this symposium: Undergraduate Research, Applied-Learning, and Civic Engagement.
+SparkSpeakers: will consist of two dynamic student speakers from each of the three cornerstones of this symposium: Undergraduate Research, Applied-Learning, Civic Engagement projects, and Creative Works.
 These short 7-10 minute presentations will have engaging students sharing the spark that ignited their passion for their research or experience.
 In a TEDTalk style session, these speakers will seek to share their experience in a captivating minimalistic format.
 Where their story and experience is the focus.

 930am to 3pm.